 In February 2016, the FASB issued ASU 2016-02, Leases.
-This standard amends the existing guidance to require lessees to present most leases on their balance sheets but recognize corresponding expenses on their statements of operations, including the income tax consequences, classification of awards as either equity or liabilities, an option to recognize gross stock compensation expense with actual forfeitures recognized as they occur, as well as certain classifications on the statement of cash flows.
-The amendments are effective for annual reporting periods beginning after December 15, 2018, but early adoption is permitted.
+This standard amends the existing guidance to require lessees to present most leases on their balance sheets but recognize corresponding expenses on their statements of operations.
+It is effective for annual reporting periods beginning after December 15, 2018, but early adoption is permitted.
 The Company is currently evaluating the impact that this standard will have on its consolidated financial statements.